 Dr. Sonia Rowe Brown

 Sonia is a humanitarian, a psychotherapist and an interdisciplinary educator.
-Her work spans extensively across a diverse population and various organizations ranging from non-profit to higher education.
-Her teaching and research is honed within a postmodern philosophy critically examining subjects in sociology (race, culture, and immigration), social work (mental health, interpersonal relationships, and family dynamics) and education (leadership, social sustainability and glocalization strategy).
-Her social philosophy embraces a social justice approach where she is dedicated to confronting oppression, exploitation, and embrace compassion, respect, inclusion and dignity for all.
+Her work spans extensively across multiple fields.
+She provides service across a diverse population.
+She also works with various organizations ranging from non-profit to higher education.
+Her teaching and research is honed within a postmodern philosophy, critically examining subjects in sociology (race, culture, and immigration), social work (mental health, interpersonal relationships, and family dynamics) and education (leadership, social sustainability and globalization strategy).
+Her social philosophy embraces a social justice approach of which she is dedicated to confronting oppression, exploitation, and embrace compassion, respect, inclusion and dignity for all.
 Sonia wishes for a world where leaders prioritizes the needs of the less fortunate.
 Her work is motivated by a strong desire to create and sustain a peaceful environment that sits firmly on a solid humanitarian foundation, with a spirit of giving, love and compassion.
-Sonia strive to make a safer and meaningful place for children to live in.
-Sonia holds a Doctor of Arts Social Work degree from Kutztown University, a Master of Arts Social Work degree from Loyola University and a Master of Arts Sociology degree from DePaul University.
-Through transformative leadership her goal is to help children and families out of the cycle of poverty and increase their potential to improve their own lives.
-Her chronicles in philanthropy includes fundraising, grant writing, volunteering, charitable giving and creating symposiums and other ventures to support various projects.
-Sonia seeks to find alternatives to helping the under-served youth in her community, on the guiding principle of empathy.
+Sonia strives to make a safer and meaningful place for children to live in.
+Sonia holds a Doctor of Arts Social Work degree from Kutztown University, a Master of Arts Social Work degree from Loyola University, a Master of Arts Sociology degree from DePaul University, and a Bachelor of Arts Social Work degree from Northeastern Illinois University.
+Through a transformative leadership approach, her goal is to enhance the awareness to improve the well-being of children and families and increase their potential to improve their own lives.
+Her chronicles in philanthropy includes fundraising, grant writing, volunteering, charitable giving and creating symposiums and managing other ventures to support various projects.
+Sonia thrive to use alternative methods to helping the under-served youth in her community, on the guiding principle of empathy.

 Dr. Bertha Saldana DeJesus